riceissa/breathing/doc.md

 @novozhilov2012 even says "Exercise 1 is really another version of meditation using the focus on breathing and relaxation of the breathing muscles as the means for avoiding wandering thoughts."

+as of 2024-02-17, i am less concerned about this. i basically don't notice any changes in my psychological state after focus on my breathing so much. i think as long as you're doing other stuff in the day, and not just sitting there and thinking about breathing the whole day for hours at a time, you should be fine.

 ## Coughing

 Buteyko people seem too anti-coughing to me.
 My uninformed guess is that it's good to cough sometimes, e.g., to clear mucus or during a viral infection.
 Then there are other more mysterious forms of cough (e.g., twice in my life for like a month each, I had a habit of little micro-coughs/chest itchy feeling) where I think suppressing the cough is more justified (the second time it happened, doing soft breathing to make the cough not trigger is what finally made it go away).